Revenue Based Business Loans

 If you find qualifying for traditional business loans difficult, it may be time to consider a revenue based business loan.

 Shield Funding has been providing revenue based business loans for more than a decade and is willing to take a chance on the growth of your business.
 With a solid plan and consistent revenue, a revenue-based business loan help take your business to the next level.

 The process for securing working capital based on your existing business’ revenue is fast and easy, and even if you have bad credit you can be approved.
 Get started by applying online and see how much money is available to secure for your business.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?